MichaelLarocca/blog-michael-jude-larocca/posts/2025/06-25/javascript-understanding-the-set-and-clear-interval-methods.md

 ---

 ###### *Do you now feel confident using JavaScript's setInterval and clearInterval methods?
 Have you started applying these techniques in your projects to improve interactivity and efficiency?
-Please share the article and leave a comment*
+Please share the article and leave a comment!*

 ---